yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Section 3 - Introduction to Objective-C (100 points)
 --

 In this section, you will be introduced to Object Oriented Programming and collection-types in Objective C through the implementation of graph algorithms.
 As these algorithms may be relevant to future problem sets, you are advised to design your solutions in a generic and reusable way so that you will not have to waste time in the coming weeks.
-You are free to modify any skeleton files provided unless otherwise stated.
-Obviously, protocols must *not* be altered.

-### Collections in Objective C
+### Problem 1: Collections in Objective C (15 points)

-Objective C provides three main collection types
+Objective C provides three main collection types:

 - `NSArray` describes a linear collection of objects where each object may be accessed by an index.
 - `NSDictionary` describes a key-value store where some one *key*-object maps to one *value*-object.
 - `NSSet` describes an unordered collection of unique objects.

 Collections are immutable by default.
 The mutable counterparts of the above are `NSMutableArray`, `NSMutableDictionary`, and `NSMutableSet`.
 Collections should also be thought of in their abstract sense, rather than their concrete implementation (such as in Java).

-##### Milestone 6: What are the selectors used for the comparison operation among keys in `NSDictionary` and objects in `NSSet`?
-(10 points)
+1. What are the selectors used for the comparison operation among keys in `NSDictionary` and objects in `NSSet`?  **(10 points)**

-##### Milestone 7: What is the worst-case time complexity of performing a linear search through an `NSArray`?
-(5 points)
+2. What is the worst-case time complexity of performing a linear search through an `NSArray`? **(5 points)**

-### FIFO Queue
+### Problem 2: FIFO Queue (35 points)

 Your task is to implement a generic FIFO queue.

 Since a queue describes a set of operations on an arbitrary data structure, it should be abstracted from its concrete implementation.
 We have provided a protocol in `Queue.h` that you should implement in a concrete class.

-##### Milestone 8: Implement the queue protocol using an `NSMutableArray`.
-Call the test method `BOOL testQueue(id<Queue> queue)` and demonstrate that it returns `TRUE`.
-(25 points)
+1. Implement the queue protocol using an `NSMutableArray`.
+Call the test method `BOOL testQueue(id<Queue> queue)` and demonstrate that it returns `TRUE`. **(25 points)**

-##### Milestone 9: Implement sufficient test cases to ensure that your queue works in all cases described by the protocol.
-You may make reasonably assuptions where necessary.
-(10 points)
+2. Implement sufficient test cases to ensure that your queue works in all cases described by the protocol.
+You may make reasonable assumptions where necessary and state them in your submission. **(10 points)**

 *You are not required to use the unit testing framework at this point, however, feel free to read ahead and give it a try.*

-### Property Lists
+### Problem 3: Understanding Property Lists (50 points)

 [Property lists](http://en.wikipedia.org/wiki/Property_list), also called "plists", are text files that store serialised objects.
 They store basic data types such as Strings, Numbers, and Boolean values, but are also capable of representing dates, arrays, dictionaries, and binary data (encoded as Base64 ASCII).

-In OS X and iOS, `.plist` files are most commonly used to store program settings, and may be seen as analogous to the registry in Windows.
-(Whereas the Windows registry is a global key-value store, property lists are compartmentalised into individual files.)
+In OS X and iOS, `.plist` files are most commonly used to store program settings, and may be seen as analogous to `.ini` files in Windows.

 #### Tree Traversal
-We may represent a rudimentary tree using the constructs supported by property lists with an adjacency list.
-Keys represent vertex labels, and values are arrays of other vertex labels corresponding to children.
+We may represent a tree as a dictionary that maps vertex labels to arrays of their children.
+For example, the following tree

-This tree

 	  a
 	 / \